fishyer/some-stars/README.md

 *   [PicGo/picgo-plugin-pic-migrater](https://github.com/PicGo/picgo-plugin-pic-migrater) - :truck:A PicGo plugin for pictures in markdown files migrating from one picBed to another one.

-*   [laurent22/joplin](https://github.com/laurent22/joplin) - Joplin - the secure note taking and to-do app with synchronisation capabilities for Windows, macOS, Linux, Android and iOS.
+*   [laurent22/joplin](https://github.com/laurent22/joplin) - Joplin - the privacy-focused note taking app with sync capabilities for Windows, macOS, Linux, Android and iOS.

 *   [yabostone/picgo-plugin-rclone](https://github.com/yabostone/picgo-plugin-rclone) - 调用rclone命令实现上传